rhdemo/2019-demo4-web-game/frontend/README.md

 If you make code changes the server will automatically detect them, make a new build, and refresh the browser.

+If viewing `index.html` on a laptop/desktop you must set your web browser window dimensions to match those of a mobile device in portrait mode.
+You can achieve this in Google Chrome by:

+* Opening the Developer Tools
+* Clicking "Toggle device toolbar" next to "Elements"
+* Selecting an Android or iOS Device in the new dropdown.

+A screenshot is included below for demonstration.

 ### Motion API Explainer